 To sum it up, most finance teams see that the traditional model might as well mean going out of business.
 And while that might sound like fear-mongering, let the numbers from the above sink in.

-Now that the picture is crystal clear, let’s look at how the accounting process improves with smart technology.
+Now that the picture is crystal clear, let’s look at how your accounting department and internal accounting processes can be improved with technology.

-The first step in creating a full-fledged implementation of accounting automation is to find software that constitutes a digitilized general ledger (GL).
+The first step in creating a full-fledged implementation of accounting automation is to find software that constitutes a digitized general ledger (GL).

 General ledgers include the top-level overview of the company’s finances – a set of all records that summarize liabilities, assets, equities, as well as revenue and spending channels.